 Do I need an oncology NP degree to pursue the AOCNP?
 No. The majority of AOCNP candidates use Pathway 2, which requires a general adult, family, gerontology, or women’s health NP degree plus 1,000 hours of adult oncology NP practice.
 An oncology-specific NP degree (Pathway 1, 500 hours) is less common because few programs offer it, but it reduces the practice hour requirement.

 What is the difference between OCN and AOCNP?
-The OCN (Oncology Certified Nurse) is an RN-level certification from ONCC for registered nurses — not nurse practitioners.
+The OCN (Oncology Certified Nurse) is an RN-level certification from ONCC for registered nurses – not nurse practitioners.
 NPs cannot hold the OCN in place of the AOCNP.
-Similarly, the CPHON (Certified Pediatric Hematology Oncology Nurse) is an RN-level ONCC certification.
-The AOCNP is the advanced practice equivalent — designed for NPs and CNSs, not RNs.
+Similarly, the CPHON (Certified Pediatric Hematology Oncology Nurse) is an RN-level ONCC certification, administered by ONCC with exam preparation offered through APHON.
+The AOCNP is the advanced practice equivalent and is specific to nurse practitioners.
+The parallel credential for clinical nurse specialists is the AOCNS (Advanced Oncology Certified Clinical Nurse Specialist), which ONCC closed to new applicants in March 2022 – it is renewal-only, so a CNS entering oncology today has no open ONCC advanced practice exam to sit.

 How long does it take to become a hematology NP?
 The minimum timeline is approximately 8 years: 4 years BSN, 2 years RN experience, and 2 years for an MSN.
 In practice, most hematology NPs have 2–4 years of RN experience and take 2–3 years for their NP degree, making the realistic range 8–13 years from nursing school entry to hematology NP practice.
 An APP fellowship compresses the post-graduation timeline by providing structured onboarding in place of 1–2 years of general NP practice.